 Architectural Assumptions

 In keeping with the SHAKEN reference architecture described in ATIS-1000074-E [Ref 5], which shows a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network), initial discussions related to the architecture to support the application of SHAKEN to 9-1-1 assumed that, for 9-1-1 originations, the Emergency Call Session Control Function (E-CSCF) in the originating IMS network would interact with the STI-AS, and an E-CSCF (in an IMS-based NG9-1-1 Emergency Services Network) or an i3 Emergency Service Routing Proxy (ESRP) (in an i3 NG9-1-1 Emergency Services Network) would interact with the STI-VS. However, there is currently no reference point defined in 3GPP standards that supports interactions between an E-CSCF and an Application Server.
 3GPP TS 23.228, 3rd Generation Partnership Project; Technical Specification Group Services and System Aspects; IP Multimedia Subsystem (IMS); Stage 2.3 [Ref 1], and 3GPP TS 24.229 [Ref 2] do, however, describe the use of the Ms reference point between an IBCF and an Application Server over which HTTP 1.1, as specified in IETF RFC 7230, Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing [Ref 12], is currently defined.
 Specifically, Annex V of 3GPP TS 24.229 [Ref 2] defines a signingRequest/signingResponse and verificationRequest/verificationResponse to support caller identity signing and verification.
-Note that this mechanism is also supported by ATIS-1000082, Technical Report on SHAKEN APIs for a Centralized and Signature Validation Server [Ref 6], where the egress IBCF in the originating network is the “Authenticator” and the ingress IBCF in the IMS NG9-1-1 Emergency Services Network is the “Verifier”.
+Note that this mechanism is also supported by ATIS-1000082, Technical Report on SHAKEN APIs for a Centralized and Signature Validation Server [Ref 6], where the exit IBCF in the originating network is the “Authenticator” and the entry IBCF in the IMS NG9-1-1 Emergency Services Network is the “Verifier”.